developweekly/blog/content/docs/gitlab-ci-cd-on-bare-metal.md

     - schedules
 ```

 Create a new project called `gitlab` on your Gitlab instance.
 After committing and pushing configuration files to your project, a pipeline job should start running and when succeeded, your Gitlab container should be re-created, by Gitlab runners.
+Note that we defined our own custom stages, and used our gitlab runner tag that we defined when registering runners.

 # Adding Self-Update and Backup Capabilities to Gitlab